mlinproduction/mlinproduction.github.io/index.md

 [**Aleix Ruiz de Villa**](https://www.linkedin.com/in/aleixr/): PhD in Mathematics.
 Founder of the Barcelona Data Science and Machine Learning
 Meetup, cofounder of the Barcelona R Users Group and cofounder of BaDaSS.
 Former Head of Data Science at LaVanguardia.com, SCRM (Lidl) and Onna.
-Currently a consultant specialising in causal inference projects.
+Currently Chief Data Science Officer at Flaps.io and machine learning/causal inference consultant.

 [**Tristana Sondon**](https://www.linkedin.com/in/tristanasondon/):  PhD in Computational Physics.
 A former Academic Researcher, she has been working for the past 5 years in Management consulting on areas of Data Science for banking, retail and ecommerce companies.